 6. One hundred and twenty (120) ADBA credits will be required.
-Forty eight (48) credit hours will then be allowed for media based CE.
-Twenty Four (24) credit hours will then be allowed for presenting lectures on anesthesia-related subjects.
+Forty eight (48) credit hours will be allowed for media based CE.
+Twenty Four (24) credit hours will be allowed for presenting lectures on anesthesia-related subjects.
 For detailed explanation on approved CE and specific requirements, please see Approved Courses below.

 Review of Courses for Approval/Appeals Process